 Course

-World Triathlon Hamburg is waiting for you with breathtaking courses!
-In the heart of Hamburg you swim through the Alster, cycle along famous hotspots to the Elbe and finally run on a circuit along the Outer Alster to your finish line in front of the magnificent Hamburg city hall.
+The World Triathlon Hamburg awaits you with breathtaking courses!
+In the heart of Hamburg you will swim through the Alster, cycle along famous hotspots to the Elbe and finally run on a circuit along the Außenalster to the finish on the magnificent Rathausmarkt.

 Distances